.

 Youth Curling

-New or novice curlers ages 8 to 17, or those still looking for instruction and coaching, can join our Youth Instructional Program on Saturday mornings.
+New and novice curlers ages 8 to 17, or those still looking for instruction, can join our Youth Instructional Program on Saturday mornings from 9 to 11 am.

 Youth aged 12 to 20 who have a few years' experience can join our Youth League on Tuesday at 5pm.
-This Tuesday league does not provide any instruction and is all about game play.
-If they are interested and meet the league participation criteria, they can choose to register for both.
+This Tuesday league is all about game play.
+Teams are made up each week, and games can be 4 on 4, 3 on 3, or Doubles.
+If they are interested and meet the league participation criteria, then register for both!

 12 to 20 years of age